mbari-org/vars-query-vue/docs/doc_getting_started.md

 ## *Query Interface Orientation*

 The VARS query interface uses a series of parameter fields to easily search specific onbservation.
 An overall layout detailed below.
-For more detailed information on each search parameters, go to the [User Guide](https://docs.mbari.org/internal/vars-query-vue/doc_01_general_info/.) or the links below.
+For more detailed information on each search parameters, go to the Query Parameters section [User Guide](https://docs.mbari.org/internal/vars-query-vue/doc_01_general_info/.) or the links below.

 ![Configuration](assets/images/query_orientation.png)